 Streams at lower elevations tend to be warmer than higher elevation streams, partially due to higher air temperatures and lower relative humidity (Cristea et al., 2007).
 Topographical shading can be important (either by ridges/hills/mountains, or side slopes when a channel is incised/entrenched into a valley) (Moore, 2007; Moore et al., 2005; Dignan and Bren, 2003).
 As valley side slopes increase, the distance that shade is cast by trees also increases (Broderson, 1972).

 The effectiveness of buffers at inhibiting stream warming is affected by watershed hydrology across multiple different spatial and temporal scales.
 Buffer effectiveness is influenced by groundwater inflow (Sullivan et al., 1990), whose effects can vary substantially depending upon the position of the stream in the watershed and local influences (Mohseni et al., 1999; Smith, 1972; Hynes, 1970).
-In the uppermost headwater streams, water temperature is strongly influenced by groundwater temperatures (Mohseni et al., 1999; Smith, 1972; Hynes, 1970).
-In streams with large drainage areas, the groundwater signature upon temperature in headwaters streams is lost after some distance, and the temperature of the main channel in the large stream becomes dependent upon climate and weather (Mohseni et al., 1999; Smith, 1972; Hynes, 1970).
+In the uppermost headwater streams, water temperature is strongly influenced by groundwater temperatures (Mohseni et al., 1999; Smith, 1972; Hynes, 1970.
 Groundwater temperatures are partially influenced by soil temperatures (Burns et al., 2017; Kurylyk et al., 2015b; Kurylyk et al., 2013; Forster and Smith, 1989), suggesting that shaded soil will transfer less heat to shallow subsurface water than will unshaded soils.
 Subsurface water beneath dry channels can result in cold-water patches at the confluence with receiving streams (Ebersole et al., 2014).
 All else being equal, streams with low groundwater input and hyporheic exchange likely need wider buffers to inhibit heating; the effect of subsurface exchange increases as stream discharge decreases (Cristea et al., 2007).
 The initial temperature of stream water entering a reach is also important (Li et al., 1994).
 For example, if stream water has already warmed above a critical temperature prior to entering a parcel with an adequate buffer, shading may help prevent further warming, but shading itself does not cool water.
 Cooling the water requires a transfer of heat out of the stream through processes such as conduction, convection, and evaporation, or a transfer of mass into the stream that has a lower heat content (e.g. groundwater inflow that is colder than the stream).

 A riparian buffer’s thermal effectiveness is influenced by stream discharge, depth, and velocity (Wondzell et al., 2018; Moore et al., 2005; Zwieniecki and Newton, 1999; Sullivan et al., 1990).
 Small streams have less capacity for heat storage than large rivers (Swift and Messer, 1971; Brown, 1969) and are therefore more sensitive to losses in shade (Moore, 2007; Cristea et al., 2007; Swift and Messer, 1971; Brown and Krygier, 1970).
-Larger streams have more thermal inertia than smaller streams and therefore require a much larger amount of energy to increase the temperature of the mass of water in a stream reach (Cristea et al., 2007).
+Due to greater flow volumes, larger streams have more thermal inertia than smaller streams and therefore require a much larger amount of energy to increase the temperature of the mass of water in a stream reach (Cristea et al., 2007).
 This is why all else being equal (e.g. not accounting for groundwater inputs), shallower streams heat more quickly than deeper streams (Wondzell et al., 2018; O’Briain et al., 2017; Moore et al., 2005).